-The importance of practicing self-care in recovery
+The importance of checking in with yourself in recovery

 Self-care is one way to manage stress, and stress can often build up in recovery when someone is putting pieces of their life back together and creating new ones.
 Stressors may include personal relationships, work, finances, health, and any number of other things.
 Stress management is an important part of self-care and recovery generally, as stress can lead to mood swings, difficulty concentrating, anxiety, and depression— and in the case of addiction, relapse.

 To avoid ineffective forms of stress management, like turning to substances, there are a few things that you can do.

 Take time to yourself.
 Be weary of isolating yourself, but don’t be intimidated by the idea of spending time alone with just your thoughts.
 Being comfortable with yourself is essential, though, and learning how to do this will benefit you greatly.

 Spend time with others, too.
 Carve out time to spend with sober friends and family and soak it in.
 You want to connect with people who you know will be there for you along your recovery journey.
 It may be difficult, but cut out toxic relationships from your life in favor of these positive bonds.